-The reason is obvious- you should not have to both pay for the day to day expenses of raising a child as well as provide him or her with child support on top of it.
-You can be awarded credits for paying child support to the other parent during the times at which you have possession of your child over and above what is ordered.
+The reason is apparent- you should not have to both pay for the day-to-day expenses of raising a child and provide them with child support on top of it.
+You can be awarded credits for paying child support to the other parent during the times you have possession of your child over and above what is ordered.

 This defense is found in Texas Family Code 157.008 (a) it says "(a) An obligor may plead as an affirmative defense in whole or in part to a motion for enforcement of child support that the obligee voluntarily relinquished to the obligor actual possession and control of a child."